gshipley/enterprise_training/AdminTraining.md

 ##**Add the MySQL cartridge**

-In order to use a cartridge, we need to embed into our existing application.
-A common database for PHP developers is the MySQL database.
+In order to use a cartridge, we need to embed it into our existing application.
 OpenShift Enterprise provides support for version 5.1 of this popular open source database.
 To enable MySQL support for the *firstphp* application, issue the following command:

 	$ rhc cartridge add mysql -a firstphp